 The department grants 3 credits for a score of 5 on the AP Statistics exam.
-Students who are required to take an introductory statistics for their major should check with their major adviser to determine if this credit provides exemption from their requirement.
+Students who are required to take an introductory statistics course for their major should check with their major adviser to determine if this credit provides exemption from their requirement.

-Students are considered for departmental honors on the basis of grade point average and the comprehensiveness and difficulty of the study program.
+Students are considered for departmental honors on the basis of GPA and the comprehensiveness and difficulty of the study program.
 For departmental honors in an interdisciplinary major, students must also meet the standard in the other department.
-Normally no more than 10% of the graduating majors in the department each year may receive departmental honors.
+Normally no more than 10% of graduating majors receive departmental honors in a given academic year.